-Well if you game at 720p or 900p settings at medium to high graphics settings with no AA then you will require 1GB to 2GB video memory.
+Well if you game at 720p or 900p settings at medium to high graphics settings with no AA then you will require 2GB to 3GB video memory.

 Check out: Best 2GB Graphics Cards for Gaming

-For gaming at 1440p at very high to ultra graphics settings with AA, you need around 4GB to 6GB of video memory.
+For gaming at 1080p at high to very graphics settings with AA turned on, you will need 4GB to 6GB of video memory.